 Figure 21.
 Geological cross section across the London Ave.
 Canal based on borings 16 and 51 (Figs. 19 and 26), shown at time of estimated high water during Katrina's storm surge.
-The sands form a permeable layer through which groundwater originating in the canal can penetrate and move below the sheet pilings and up to the surface (top diagram), eventually undermining the levee and causing a blowout completely removing a section of levee and carrying sand into the neighborhood.
+The sands form a permeable layer through which groundwater originating in the canal can penetrate and move below the sheet pilings and up to the surface, eventually undermining the levee and leading to its collapse.